murilobellatini/murilobellatini.github.io/_posts/2023-10-05-data-lake-dilemma.md

 mathjax: "true"
 ---

-> TL;DR: Delaying a data lake investment exposes your organization to hidden costs and inefficiencies.
-When your departments operate in data silos, you're overdue for this tech upgrade.
+> TL;DR: Invest in a data lake now to break data silos and unleash innovation, but know this isn't a magic bullet.
+With both visible and invisible costs, you'll need a keen strategy.
+Unlock the full potential and low-hanging fruits by diving deeper into this analysis.

 ## The Tale of Two Departments